-The net cash outflow from acquisitions was £8.2m, comprising current year acquisitions of £2.9m and prior year acquisitions of £5.3m.
+The cash outflow from acquisitions in the year was £10.6m (net of cash acquired), comprising current year acquisitions of £5.2m and prior year acquisitions of £5.4m.

-The value of net assets acquired exceeds the accounting value of consideration (as a result of the elements of consideration being accounted for as deemed remuneration) and consequently a gain of £2.0m has been recognised within transaction costs in the year.
+The value of net assets acquired exceeds the accounting value of consideration (as a result of the elements of consideration being accounted for as deemed remuneration) and consequently a gain of £4.6m has been recognised within transaction costs in the year.